fenago/NeuralNetworks_with_DrLee/chapters/ch3_forward_propagation.md

 # Chapter 3: Forward Propagation: Forward Thinking: How Neural Networks Make Predictions

-> *"The best way to predict the future is to create it."* — Abraham Lincoln
+> *"We are not all in the same boat.... but we are all in the same storm.
+Support each other."* — Anonymous

 ## The Information Highway of Neural Networks